tobywcj/text2inpainting/README.md

-# ClipSeg Diffusion Clothing Try On
+# ClipSeg Diffusion Image Synthesis

 This application uses the ClipSeg and Stable Diffusion models to identify and transform elements in images.